iawmir/google-resarcher/README.md

 we recommend making a shallow clone (without history).

 ```
-git clone git@github.com:google-research/google-research.git --depth=1
+git clone git@github.com:google-research/google-research.git
 ```

 ---

-*Disclaimer: This is not an official Google product.*
+* Amir|Disclaimer: This is not an official Google product.*